RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-15-managing-dotfiles.markdown

 ---
 Dotfiles, the configuration files used by Unix-like machines, can become disorganized over time.
 Entropy rules!
 This article describes my recent attempt to bring order to dotfile chaos.
 The steps can be summarized as follows:

-* Move the non-public dotfiles into a directory called `~/.dotfiles`.
+* Move the non-private dotfiles (dotfiles that will be viewed by others on Github) into a directory called `~/.dotfiles`.
 * From the `home` directory, create a symbolic link to each dotfile in the `~/.dotfiles` directory.
 * Use Git to manage the `~/.dotfiles` directory.